MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-support-faq.md

 **Do I need to purchase an Azure support plan to submit an Enterprise Mobility + Security support request?**

 Support is included with Enterprise Mobility + Security.
 You can submit support requests for Azure Active Directory Premium, Azure Information Protection, Cloud App Security and Microsoft Intune through the Azure 365 portal.
-The Azure portal provides the intended support experience for EMS without purchasing a support plan by choosing a Subsrciption with technicalsupport included.
+The Azure portal provides the intended support experience for EMS without purchasing a support plan by choosing a Subscription with technical support included.
 You can also submit Azure Active Directory Premium, Azure Information Protection, Cloud App Security and Microsoft Intune support requests through the O365 portal.

 **How do I get Intune support?**